Associate Head Coach/Defensive Coordinator

-Assistant Coach / Defensive Line
+Assistant Coach - Defensive Line/Recruiting Coordinator

 Eric Westerfield joined the Bowdoin coaching staff in the summer of 2013.
 Westerfield will serve as defensive line coach for the Polar Bears.
 Most recently an assistant coach at The Citadel, Westerfield has 17 years of coaching experience, including stops at Harvard, Ohio Northern and Methodist (N.C.).
 He has specialized in defensive line coaching and recruiting and has had success at every stop, including the nation's second-ranked defense and an Ivy League Championship at Harvard in 2004 and The Citadel's first winning season in 15 years in 2007.